Artificial poppies left on the Waitati cenotaph on Anzac Day 2009. Source: Wikimedia Commons

 Anzac Day is a public holiday in New Zealand on 25 April.
 If Anzac day falls on a weekend in New Zealand, it will be observed on the following Monday.
-Note that in Australia, the holiday is not moved if it falls on a weekend.

 This holiday marks the anniversary of the first key military action fought by Australian and New Zealand forces during the First World War.